Recent News Articles

 BVM, MSc in Molecular Biology & Biotechnology.
 Scientist/Parasitologist at the TicVac Anti-Tick Vaccine Development Initiative.View Details

-B.VetMed, MSc, PhD in Veterinary Epidemiology .
-Dr Sylvester Ochwo is a Scientist aka Molecular Biologist at the TicVac Anti-Tick Vaccine Development Initiative.View Details
+BVM, MSc, PhD in Veterinary Medicine .
+Dr. Atuhaire is a Consultant at the TicVac Anti-Tick Vaccine Development Initiative, working on Quality Control protocols for Vaccine Production.View Details

-BVM, Msc in Biological Sciences.
+BVM, Msc, PhD in Biological Sciences.
 Lecturer, Department of Wildlife and Aquatic Animal Resources, MAK.
 Scientist at the TicVac Anti-Tick Vaccine Development Initiative.View Details